>> Monday, July 7, 2014

 and then I looked up at the sky - my God-given blue eyes connected to the clear blue sky.

 For a few minutes or five or ten, I don't really know how long it was, I experienced the God who brought this late in the year snow.
 Such a big big sky, and me, so little on a huge expanse of earth.

 I ventured outside where no one else dared and He, Abba Daddy, met with me.
 A couple of years ago, that wouldn't have happened.
 I would have stayed inside, warm.
 Now, I love stretching myself to do new things.
 Experience new adventures.
 It's one way God speaks to me and it's okay.
+We learned different ways we can experience God.
 I don't have to sit with my Bible and continually feel bad because I seem to be learning impaired.
 We all listen and learn in different ways.
-There is a time and place for studying God's Word, of course, but the more I spend with Abba - the more I want to spend with Him in every way imaginable, and that includes getting into His Word - you see?
-And I've had times in my life where I've done that.
-Right now it's a dry spell.
+There is a time and place for studying God's Word, of course, but the more I spend with Abba - the more I want to spend with Him in every way imaginable, and that includes getting into His Word, memorizing scripture, listening to Him speak to me through His creation - you see?

 He's waking me up.
 My eyes were wide-open looking up into that great expanse of sky - into the Heavens and that experience is still very real to me even now.
-God just now plopped this verse into my mind and I Googled to find where it was found in the Bible.
-I'm not as learning-impaired as I make myself out to be, I suppose.
+God connected with me.
+We were in rhythm.